DavidGlzMtz/InitSetup/README.md

 # InitSetup

-- Creates root folder _Project
+- Ability to create base folders such as root folder _Project
-- Creates the following folders in _Project:
+- Inside the _Project folder you would find the following folders:

    - _Scripts